 As you mention – this was at the advent of comic book based games and still before superhero movies and franchises were so important – so Marvel was really cool with approvals.
 They just wanted a good game and I was super loyal to the material – which meant an easy partnership and great cameos!

-CBVG: Speaking of cameos, you knew that Spider-Man was going to be something special when you hear a bombastic, heartfelt introduction from none other than Stan Lee himself, in his first video game appearance no less!
+CBVG: Speaking of cameos, you know that Spider-Man is going to be something special when you hear a bombastic, heartfelt introduction from none other than Stan Lee himself, in his first video game appearance no less!
 Do you have any memories of working with Stan?

 FINDLEY: Stan was the absolute best.
 I only worked directly with him the day I directed his voice-over but that was good enough!
 He was super-kind and sweet from the first second he walked in, and he gave every line he read 110% – especially that first introduction line you mention – that is a looong complicated line and he would not move on until he gave it the delivery he thought it deserved.